 Photos: Eric and Jamie Photo

 Today’s post is a long time coming for me to write.
 I think that a part of me still even worries about what people will think when they hear me say I had postpartum depression.
-And in fact, for that very reason I still catch myself saying baby blues because I, like many of you, didn’t really know the difference between baby blues and PPD and had never even heard of postpartum anxiety.
+And in fact, for that very reason, I still catch myself saying baby blues because I, like many of you, didn’t really know the difference between baby blues and PPD.
+Plus, I had never even heard of postpartum anxiety.

-If you’ve been following my website for any length of time or know me in real life, you know I am a pretty positive, upbeat person.
-I’ll never forget after delivering Leyton 3 years ago when my nurse walked in the room and was required to go through the postpartum depression and postpartum anxiety symptoms with me.
-I thought, “This is silly, it doesn’t even apply to me.
-I feel fine and depression isn’t one of my struggles.
+If you’ve been following my website for any length of time or know me in real life, you know I am a pretty positive and upbeat person.
+I’ll never forget after delivering Leyton when my nurse walked into the room and was required to go through the postpartum depression and postpartum anxiety symptoms with me.
+At the time I thought, “This is silly, it doesn’t even apply to me.
+Depression isn’t one of my struggles and I feel fine.
 I am SO EXHAUSTED.
-Doesn’t she know I JUST had a traumatic birth experience and just want to sleep?!”
+Doesn’t she know I JUST had a traumatic birth experience and only want to sleep?!”

 After we went home from the hospital and started to settle into our new normal, I started to struggle.
 Much of this had to do with a painful and very hard recovery.
 I was forbidden by my doctor to walk past the mailbox for SIX WEEKS.
 Six weeks, people!
-For an extroverted busy body, that is devastating news.
+For an extroverted busy body, that was a devastating blow.

-Couple that with the fact that I was STRUGGLING hard on the breastfeeding train, you can probably guess it was a recipe for disaster.
-You can read about my whole breastfeeding experience here, but looking back I think Leyton had a tongue tie we probably should have had fixed.
-Every time he latched on, it was some of the worst pain I’ve ever experienced and if you’ve had a newborn you know that they can pop off and latch back on a lot during those early days.
+Couple that with the fact I was STRUGGLING hard on the breastfeeding train, you can probably guess it was a recipe for disaster.
+You can read about my whole breastfeeding experience here but looking back, I think Leyton had a tongue tie we probably should have had fixed.
+Every time he latched on, it was some of the worst pain I’ve ever experienced and if you’ve had a newborn, you know that they can pop off and latch back on a lot during those early days.
 When you combine those factors with a torn area, if you get my drift, plus little to no sleep and my “broken” and bleeding body, I literally felt like I went from this fit, on top of it pregnant lady to a broken down shut-in.

-The VAST difference in my everyday life stopped me in my tracks and I was in shock that this was me.
-I was used to going to work at an 8am-5 pm desk job, racing to teach the 5:30 Pure Barre class, taking the 6:30 pm Pure Barre class, doing dinner/dishes, arranging our new home we just moved into 1 month before Leyton was born and then working on My Life Well Loved until bedtime.
-I realized later on that I found a lot of my identity in being active in my community and fit.
-I am very driven to be successful and as a byproduct, “busy”.
-My stress relief is working out and my joy in being around people (well, that part I already knew, ha!).
+The VAST difference in my everyday life stopped me in my tracks and I was in shock that this was the new me.
+I was accustomed to working at an 8 am-5 pm desk job, racing to teach the 5:30 Pure Barre class, taking the 6:30 Pure Barre class, doing dinner and dishes, arranging the new home we just moved into 1 month before Leyton was born, and then working on My Life Well Loved until bedtime.

-Then I’d be incredulous at this new weak me that was sobbing for such a “silly” reason.
+Then I’d be incredulous at this new ‘weak me’ that was sobbing for such “silly” reasons.
 I am not a crier or at least I wasn’t until I became a mom…wow, how that changes you (but that’s a topic for another day)!
-Eric would lovingly and patiently tell me that I had to remember that I just delivered a baby.
+Eric would lovingly and patiently tell me I had to remember that I just delivered a baby.
 He’d tell me, “Heather, your entire job right now is to take care of your body so you can heal and feed this baby.
 You did an excellent job at that today.”

 The problem was I didn’t want that to be my job.
 That job sounded TERRIBLE.
-I never experienced the lack of connection to my baby that some women do after you give birth but know that if you do, it is OK and happens to many women!
+I never experienced the lack of connection to my baby that many women feel after giving birth but know that if you do, it is okay and happens to many women!
 But, when Leyton would wake me up pretty much every hour on the hour to feed, the thoughts that went through my head about that sweet little baby were ANYTHING but nice or nurturing.

-Being the classic planner that I am (and again ignorantly relying on my own self instead of God), I thought “I’m going to tackle this loneliness and helpless feeling head on and make plans to have people come visit me each day.”
-So, bless my wonderful sweet friends and family – we planned out each day to have a visitor.
-I literally sat on my donut every Sunday and text my closest friends and family members to schedule out at least one visitor a day to come see me and help lift my spirits.
+Being the classic planner that I am (and again ignorantly relying on my own self instead of God), I thought “I’m going to tackle this loneliness and helpless feeling head-on and make plans to have people visit me each day.”
+So bless my wonderful sweet friends and family – we planned out each day to have a visitor.
+I literally sat on my hospital-issued donut every Sunday and text my closest friends and family members to schedule out at least one visitor a day to come and see me to help lift my spirits.
 TRULY, without this life raft, I think I would have been in even worse shape.

 When I opened up to a few friends about my breastfeeding struggles, someone suggested I try using cool cabbage leaves in my bra for some relief.
 ALERT ALERT: This dries up your milk supply.
 But as a desperate, sleep-deprived mom, I blindly listened to this advice without researching it and sure enough, dried up my milk supply.

-I couldn’t figure out why Leyton was so hungry all night every night and when Eric would say, “I think he’s hungry.” at 3 am, I would see red and feel shame, like it was my fault he was screaming and all kinds of other lies that the enemy would whisper in my ears to make me feel like I wasn’t enough.
+I couldn’t figure out why Leyton was so hungry all night, every night and when Eric would say, “I think he’s hungry.” at 3 am, I would see red and feel shame like it was my fault he was screaming and all kinds of other lies the enemy would whisper in my ears to make me feel like I wasn’t enough.

-Because I had such a traumatic birth, I believe I had to go back to the doctor at the 2 week postpartum mark to get a check up.
+Because I had such a traumatic birth, I had to go back to the doctor at the 2-week postpartum mark to get a check-up.
 My doctor asked me when she first entered the room how I was doing.
-I knew her, outside of just being my OBGYN, so I thought she was making conversation and I without even thinking said, “I just want to know when I’m going to feel like myself again.”
+I knew her, outside of just being my OBGYN, so I thought she was making conversation and I, without even thinking said, “I just want to know when I’m going to feel like myself again.”

-But wouldn’t you know it, after a few weeks of taking medication, my head started to clear, I wasn’t crying every day multiple times per day, and I felt myself returning towards my “normal.”
+But wouldn’t you know it, after a few weeks of taking medication, my head started to clear.
+I wasn’t crying every day multiple times per day.
+Furthermore, I felt myself returning towards my “normal.”
 My friends and my family were my sanity.
-I thank God every day for the family, friends and especially my husband that rallied around me to pray for me and with me, visit me, bring me lunch, and just sit and talk.
+Truly, I thank God every day for the family, friends, and especially my husband who all rallied around me to pray for me and with me, visit me, bring me lunch, and just sit and talk.
 Without them, there’s no telling how much worse I would have been.

-I was shocked to learn that depression can also be fairly common during pregnancy and also brought on when you quit breastfeeding as well.
-I am very thankful that the Lord graciously taught me so much through this experience.
-My hope is that He uses it for His glory and that this article helps someone out there who is struggling or helps you as a friend to someone who may be struggling to be alert to the symptoms.
+I was shocked to learn depression can also be fairly common during pregnancy and can also be brought on when you quit breastfeeding as well.
+Ultimately I am very thankful the Lord graciously taught me so much through this experience.
+My hope is He uses my experience for His glory and this article helps someone out there who is struggling or helps you as a friend to someone who may be struggling to be alert to the symptoms.

 Even if none of these things apply to you, my hope is that you find your identity and what makes you YOU rooted in so much more than your profession, your fitness level, or your ability to be an amazing mom, wife, daughter, or friend.
 We are enough and can be confident in who we are because CHRIST is MORE THAN ENOUGH for us to find our identity (and sanity) in.

 God has burdened my heart in this past year to really be aware of this issue that faces SO many women.
-When I’ve opened up about it a few times on Instagram stories or podcasts, I have been overwhelmed with the outpouring of other mamas who have experienced the same.
-Thank you for sharing your heart, your struggles and your encouragement with me over this issue.
-Please keep talking about it so other women know it is OK to discuss it with their friends or family members or doctors if needed to get help.
+When I’ve opened up about it a few times on Instagram stories or podcasts, I have been overwhelmed with the outpouring of other moms who have experienced the same.
+Thank you for sharing your heart, your struggles, and your encouragement with me over this issue.
+Please keep talking about it so other women know it is OK to discuss with their friends, family members, or doctors if needed to get help.

-Although I am in no way a doctor or expert in this subject, I wanted to share my story with you.
-If you all want to hear more about this or from other mamas, I’d love to open it up for others to share their experience or to do more posts on this.
+Although I am in no way a doctor or expert on this subject, I wanted to share my story with you.
+If you all want to hear more about this or from other mamas, I’d love to open it up for others to share their experience or to do more posts on this topic.
 Mental health is not something I take lightly after my experience and I hope this was eye-opening for those who needed to read this today.
 I love you friends and thank you for being loving and encouraging to one another in this community no matter what our struggles, and especially for those who experience postpartum anxiety symptoms.